Juno (mythology): Juno in Martianus Capella's division of Heaven

+Juno Caelestis

+Juno became the subject of major cult worship in North Africa, where she was merged with the indigenous Goddess Tanit.

+The temple of Juno Caelestis, dedicated to the City Protector Goddess Juno Caelestis, was one of the biggest building monuments of Carthage, and became a holy site for pilgrims from all Northern Africa and Spain.

+This was one of the biggest holy sites in the Roman Empire.

-Statue at Samos
+Temple at Samos

-In the Dutch city of Maastricht, which was founded as Trajectum ad Mosam in the Roman province of Germania Inferior about 2000 years ago, the remains of the foundations of a substantial temple for Juno and Jupiter are to be found in the cellars of Hotel Derlon.
-Over part of the Roman remains the first Christian church of the Netherlands was built in the 4th century AD.

-The story behind these remains begins with Juno and Jupiter being born as twins of Saturn and Opis.
-Juno was sent to Samos when she was a very young child.
-She was carefully raised there until puberty, when she then married her brother.
-A statue was made representing Juno, the bride, as a young girl on her wedding day.
-It was carved out of Parian marble and placed in front of her temple at Samos for many centuries.
-Ultimately this statue of Juno was brought to Rome and placed in the sanctuary of Jupiter Optimus Maximus on the Capitoline Hill.
-For a long time the Romans honored her with many ceremonies under the name Queen Juno.
-The remains were moved then sometime between the 1st century and the 4th century to the Netherlands.
+The Ionian Greeks of the island of Samos built a sanctuary to the goddess Hera, beginning perhaps in the 8th century BC.
+Herodotus described the temple within the sanctuary as one of Samos' three marvels of engineering, the other two being the Tunnel of Eupalinos and the harbor works of the island capital.
+Hera being equated with Juno, the temple is also associated with the Roman goddess, for example in Giovanni Boccaccio's fanciful yet vivid description of the temple ruins in his Genealogia Deorum.

 In literature

 Perhaps Juno's most prominent appearance in Roman literature is as the primary antagonistic force in Virgil's Aeneid, where she is depicted as a cruel and savage goddess intent upon supporting first Dido and then Turnus and the Rutulians against Aeneas' attempt to found a new Troy in Italy.
-Maurus Servius Honoratus, commenting on some of her several roles in the Aeneid, supposes her as a conflation of Hera with the Carthaginian storm-goddess Tanit.
+Servius the Grammarian, commenting on some of her several roles in the Aeneid, supposes her as a conflation of Hera with the Carthaginian storm-goddess Tanit.
 Ovid's Metamorphoses offers a story accounting for her sacred association with the peacock.
 She is remembered in De Mulieribus Claris, a collection of biographies of historical and mythological women by the Florentine author Giovanni Boccaccio, composed in 1361–62.
 It is notable as the first collection devoted exclusively to biographies of women in Western literature.
 William Shakespeare briefly employs Juno as a masque character in The Tempest (Act IV, Scene I).